E-Lyngberg/AI-ML-Projects/README.md

 # AI-ML-Projects
 A repository to store links to relevant AI-ML projects that I have contributed to or written myself over the last few years.
+These are just a few projects that I have direct access to and no conflicts with posting publicly for reference, but is certainly not exhaustive of the types of architectures I have built and data I have analyzed.
 Most of these are stored in google colab notebooks that can be accessed via the links provided.

 ## Star Trek Neural Network